 Plan Description.
-The Library's defined benefit OPEB plan, Retiree Benefits Plan (RBP), provides OPEB for all permanent full-time employees of the Library.
+The Library's defined benefit OPEB plan, Retiree Benefit Plan (RBP), provides OPEB for all permanent full-time general employees of the Library.
 RBP is a single-employer defined benefit OPEB plan administered by the Library.
 Article 11 of the State Compiled Statutes grants the authority to establish and amend the benefit terms and financing requirements to the Library Board.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
+The plan does not issue a separate report.